 Outside Learning Initiative: wooden gazebo

 The gazebo has been purchased from Deeside Log cabins with a saving of £546.
 Wood chips are still needed.
 Steven Clark is going to put the gazebo up, he estimates it will take 2 weekends.
 Lilias asked if the pupils would like to name the gazebo, Mrs Duckworth agreed this would be fine.
-Mrs Duckworth asked about seating, Lilias is going to see if Steven can build fixed wooden benches.
+Mrs Duckworth asked about seating, Lilias is going to see if Steven can build fixed wooden benches which are attached to the side panels.
 (Update since meeting: Stephen has agreed to build the benches and will work out how best to do this).

 Ballater Pantry